SCADA-LTS/Scada-LTS/scadalts-ui/src/views/SynopticPanel/README.md

 - Replaced the interval-update mechanism with the WebSocket subscription mechanism.
 Now the panel is updated immediatly when the data is changed on only in this time.
 So there is no additional performance effort for the server caused by the analyzing the API calls.
+- Changed the behavior of the Valve component.
+If it receives a boolean value it will display "ON" or "OFF" state.
+What is more if it is in that OFF state the background will be red and if it is in ON state the background will be green.
+- Added a new component **"Point"** that can display the current value of the data point.

 ## Getting started:
 There are prepared 3 default components: _fan_, _valve_ and _waterlevel_ components.
 Each of this components